EQUIPMENT

 WHAT YOU’LL WANT… AND NEED

-From the moment of Gravel Burn’s inception, we've been designing the route and testing it on our Trial Burn rides.
-For the most part, the Trial Burns were conducted to assess the suitability of the region’s roads for gravel bikes and to adjust the route accordingly.
-However, they also provided useful insights into fine-tuning our equipment choices, which we have shared below.
+From the moment of Nedbank Gravel Burn’s inception, we've been designing the route and testing it on our Trial Burn rides.
+For the most part, the Trial Burns were conducted to assess the suitability of the region’s roads for gravel bikes and to adjust the route and our equipment recommendations accordingly.
+However, now that Edition #1 has been and gone, we have further insights into spec choices, which we have shared below.

 IT'S ALL IN THE DETAILS: